Baseline models demystified: a practical guide

 It’s time to pick a simple ML model to start.
 Remember, the idea is to start iterating quickly through the different stages of ML development and not to find a perfect solution.

-There are mainly two aspects to take into account when picking simple ML models: representation and model architecture.
+There are mainly two aspects to consider when picking simple ML models: representation and model architecture.

 The representation is related to how the data that shall be fed to the model is represented.
 This is less of an issue for tabular data, but if you are working with text, time series, or images, for example, there are many ways to represent them before feeding them to ML models.
 At this stage, favor simpler representations based on domain expertise (feature engineering) instead of learned representations (word embeddings or starting from raw convolutions).